-The distance between Josep Tarradellas Barcelona Airport – El Prat Airport and Barcelona cruise port is around 15 km (9 mi), or around a 20-minute drive.
+The distance between Josep Tarradellas Barcelona Airport – El Prat Airport and Barcelona cruise port is around 15 km/9 miles, or around a 20-minute drive.
 The best way to get from Barcelona airport to the cruise port is by taxi and the transportation fares are fixed at 40 € (all fees included).
 Another option is to book a private transfer, which is often a cheaper option – click here to check the deals.

 How to Get to Sagrada Familia from the Barcelona Cruise Port?

-The distance between Barcelona cruise port (Moll Adossat cruise terminals) and Sagrada Familia is 7 km (4.3 mi) by walk and around 8 km (5 mi) by car.
+The distance between Barcelona cruise port (Moll Adossat cruise terminals) and Sagrada Familia is 7 km/4.3 miles by walk and around 8 km/5 miles by car.
 It takes 1 hour 30 minutes to reach the Cathedral on foot, while by car it takes less than 20 minutes.
 When I went there, the taxi charged me 15 € one-way, and I arrived from Sagrada Familia to Barcelona cruise terminal (A) in 15 minutes.

-The distance between World Trade Center cruise terminals and Sagrada Familia is 5 km (3 mi) by car (a 15-20 minute driving distance), or 4.5 km (2.7 mi) by walk (a 1 hour 30 minutes’ walking distance).
+The distance between World Trade Center cruise terminals and Sagrada Familia is 5 km/3 miles by car (a 15-20 minute driving distance), or 4.5 km/2.7 miles by walk (a 1 hour 30 minutes’ walking distance).

-Photo Ops: For the best photo captures of Sagrada Familia, go around a small lake in front of the Cathedral (below in the picture) where you’ll find the best photo opportunities.
+- For the best photo ops of Sagrada Familia, go around a small lake in front of the Cathedral (in the picture above) where you’ll find the best photo opportunities.